h3llb3nt/tty2rgbmatrix/README.md

 	- ESP32-S3 is currently not supported (as of August 2022), but @mrfaptastic is working on this.
 	- RISC-V ESP32's (like the C3) are not, and will never be supported as they do not have parallel DMA output required for this library.

-- im using a Trinity EPS32 board made by Brian Lough -> https://esp32trinity.com/ which is designed specifically for this purpose with the hub75 connector on the board. you can wire an esp32 (or whatever microcontroller) directly to hub75 panels but you'll need to figure out the pinout etc and your milage may vary. the trinity board is just the easiest way to do it in my opinion
+- im using a Trinity EPS32 board made by Brian Lough -> https://esp32trinity.com/ which is designed specifically to interface with with the HUB75 rgb matrix panels. you can directly wire a compatible esp32 (see above warning on esp32 board that are compatible with the HUB75-MatrixPanel libaray) to HUB75 panels but you'll need to figure out the pinout, etc. and your milage may vary (YMMV). the trinity board is just the easiest way to do it in my opinion.

 ![esp32 trinity board](docs/images/esp32trinity.jpeg "esp32 trinity board")